distribution-explorer/distribution-explorer.github.io/_sources/continuous/student_t.rst.txt

 Parameters
 ----------

-The Student-t distribution is symmetrically peaked, and its peak is located at :math:`\mu`, the location paramter.
+The Student-t distribution is symmetrically peaked, and its peak is located at :math:`\mu`, the location parameter.
 The peak's width is dictated by scale parameter :math:`\sigma`, which is positive.
 Finally, the shape parameter, called "degrees of freedom," is :math:`\nu`.
 This last parameter imparts the distribution with heavy tails for small :math:`\nu`.

 ----